 An accepted student may request, in writing, to the Assistant Dean/Director of Admission of SHS a deferral of the entrance date for a maximum of one year.
 The student must indicate what he/she will do in the interim.
-If granted a deferral, a non-refundable enrollment deposit of \$500 is required to ensure enrollment.
+If granted a deferral, a non-refundable enrollment deposit is required by the date stated in the letter of admission to ensure enrollment.
 International students will be considered on an individual basis due to immigration issues.
 Since the Dietetic Internship program requires placement for a specific year, interns are not eligible for a deferral.